Greece › Santorini › Best Hotels

 3. The Tsitouras Collection – Firostefani

-Elegant, boutique hotel set in an 18th-century sea captain’s mansion with panoramic views from its infinity pool over the caldera and volcanoes.
-Each suite and the three-bedroom villa feature polished decor, precious arts and antiques, and sunset caldera views.
-A la carte breakfast and a nightly sunset cocktail are complimentary, served directly to each suite or to the gorgeous sun terrace, while its Mediterranean kitchen offers light fare and local wine poolside.
-Room service is available until 11 p.m.
-Ideal location on a footpath in Firostefani, just steps from the village’s main square and about a 10-minute walk to the capital, Fira.
+Elegant boutique hotel set in an 18th-century sea captain’s mansion.
+It offers panoramic views from its infinity pool over the caldera and volcanoes.
+Each suite and the three-bedroom villa feature polished decor, antiques, and sunset caldera views.
+A la carte breakfast and nightly sunset cocktails are complimentary, served to each suite or the sun terrace.
+The location is ideal: on a footpath in Firostefani, just steps from the village’s main square and a 10-minute walk to Fira.

 4. Canaves Oia Suites – Oia

-All-suite, luxury hotel with two pools, sophisticated dining, and caldera views.
-The main pool has jacuzzi jets and is partially sheltered under a cave, while the shallow infinity pool with built-in sunbeds hovers on the edge of the cliff.
-Each spacious suite and the three-bedroom villa includes a private, heated plunge pool; the villa adds a full kitchen and sleeps up to seven.
-Petra Restaurant cooks creative Greek fare, while the pool bar offers a casual, all-day menu, and the Panorama Terrace hosts romantic dining for two.
-A private cellar, holistic wellness center, clifftop yoga, and weekly offerings (live music, cocktail nights, and degustation events) keep well-heeled guests entertained.
-Located at the entrance to Oia village, just a short walk from dining, shopping, and sights, while remaining quiet and crowd-free.
+All-suite luxury hotel where each spacious suite includes a private, heated plunge pool.
+The main pool has jacuzzi jets and is partially sheltered, while the shallow infinity pool hovers on the cliff’s edge.
+The three-bedroom villa adds a full kitchen and sleeps up to seven.
+Dining options include creative Greek fare at Petra Restaurant and romantic dining on the Panorama Terrace.
+A private cellar, wellness center, yoga, and weekly events keep guests entertained.
+Located at the entrance to Oia, it’s a short walk from dining and shops but remains quiet and crowd-free.

 5. Astra Suites – Imerovigli

-Romantic, all-suite hotel in a privileged, cliffside location with a seasonally-heated infinity pool and fine-dining Greek restaurant.
-Sunset views here are among the best on the island.
-Spacious suites include kitchenettes, private terraces, and caldera views; many add outdoor jacuzzis or private pools.
-This is one of only a handful of luxury hotels on the caldera that allows children; the two-bedroom, two-bath family suite sleeps four.
-Villas can accommodate six guests.
-Nestled in the heart of Imerovigli village above Skaros Rock and steps to excellent restaurants.
+Romantic all-suite hotel with some of the best sunset views on the island.
+It is one of only a handful of luxury hotels on the caldera that allows children.
+Spacious suites include kitchenettes and private terraces; many add outdoor jacuzzis or private pools.
+The two-bedroom family suite sleeps four, and villas can accommodate six.
+It’s nestled in the heart of Imerovigli village, above Skaros Rock and steps from excellent restaurants.

 6. Aenaon Villas – Imerovigli

-Perched on one of the highest points in the caldera, Aenaon Villas is a serene hideaway with expansive views of the caldera sunset and the Aegean sunrise.
-Its six luxury villas offer a blend of traditional Cycladic design with modern minimalism.
-Amenities include bespoke service and a caldera-view pool; two villas have their own private water features: one with an outdoor jacuzzi and one with an outdoor pool.
-A true getaway, the location may feel remote for some.
-A rental car is recommended for exploring the island.
+Perched on one of the highest points in the caldera, this is a serene hideaway with expansive views.
+Its six luxury villas blend traditional Cycladic design with modern minimalism.
+Amenities include bespoke service and a caldera-view pool.
+Two villas have their own private water features.
+A true getaway, the location feels remote, so a rental car is recommended for exploring the island.

 7. Saint Hotel – Oia

-Lavish, adults-only hotel with an infinity pool, a refined Greek restaurant, and a plush spa with an infinity waterfall pool.
-Suites feature caldera views, king-sized beds, and furnished terraces with private jacuzzis or heated pools (the villa has both).
-A trendy, youthful hotel, Saint offers plenty to do, including DJ sets three nights a week, wine tastings, two yachts, and a fleet of Range Rovers with drivers at the ready.
-Complimentary a la carte breakfast is delivered to each suite, while Trinity restaurant provides meals throughout the day.
-The hotel sits on the pedestrian pathway at the east entrance to Oia, a pleasant walk to the heart of the village.
+Lavish, adults-only hotel featuring a plush spa with an infinity waterfall pool.
+Suites feature caldera views, king-sized beds, and furnished terraces with private jacuzzis or heated pools.
+This trendy hotel offers DJ sets, wine tastings, yachts, and a fleet of Range Rovers.
+Complimentary breakfast is delivered to each suite.
+The hotel sits on the pedestrian pathway at the east entrance to Oia, a pleasant walk to the village center.

 8. Kivotos Hotel – Imerovigli

-Glamorous hotel with an unorthodox design, a glass-front infinity pool, and a Mediterranean-French restaurant.
-Accommodations come with seasonally-heated indoor or outdoor jacuzzis, plunge pools, cave pools, or swimming pools.
-All rooms, all suites, and most villas have spectacular sunset caldera views.
-Some of the more unusual villas are dug deep into the volcanic cliff, offering maximum privacy with caldera views only from their rooftop sun decks.
-Villas add kitchens, hammams, spa rooms, and at least one bathroom per bedroom (up to four bedrooms, sleeping up to eight guests).
-Nestled in Imerovigli at the beginning of the Skaros Rock hiking trail.
+Glamorous hotel distinguished by its glass-front infinity pool and unorthodox design.
+Accommodations come with seasonally-heated jacuzzis, plunge pools, or swimming pools.
+All rooms and suites have spectacular sunset caldera views.
+Some villas are dug deep into the volcanic cliff for maximum privacy.
+It’s nestled in Imerovigli at the beginning of the Skaros Rock hiking trail.

 9. Santorini Sky – Pyrgos